 Learn the Basics of Cadmus

-Cadmus makes it easy to create flexible and authentic assessment.
-Follow this simple 7 step guide to learn the basics of Cadmus.
+Cadmus makes it easy to create and manage learning-oriented assessments for your students.
+Follow this guide to learn the basics of Cadmus.

 Create a Cadmus Assignment link in your LMS unit page.